bsabar/belly-button-challenge/README.md

 - Chart uses `sample_values` for the y values
 - Chart uses `sample_values` for the marker size
 - Chart uses `otu_labels` for text values

+### Metadata and Deployment
+- Metadata initializes without error
+- Metadata updates when a new sample is selected
+- App Successfully Deployed to Github Pages